Universality of Benign Overfitting in Binary Linear Classification: Main Results

 \begin{enumerate} \item[(Noiseless case)]

 \item[(Noisy case)]

 \end{enumerate}

 For the large signal regime in the noiseless case, that is (ii) of Theorem~\ref{thm:noiseless-main}, equality between the maximum margin classifier and the least squares estimator cannot be guaranteed.
-The proof of the expansion~\eqref{eq:noiseless-mmc-bound-sketch} in this regime is based on a purely geometric argument; see Section~\ref{sec:proofgennoiselessthm(ii)}.
+In fact, by taking $\|\bs \mu\| > C$ and $\bs z \sim \rm{Unif}\{\pm \bs \mu/\|\bs \mu\|\}$, condition (ii) of Theorem~\ref{thm:noiseless-main} is met with probability one while $\bs{\hat w} \neq \bs w_{\rm LS}$ with high probability since $\bs{\hat w} = (1 - 1/\|\bs \mu\|)\bs \mu$ holds with probability $1-2^{-n}$ and $\bs w_{\rm LS} \neq (1 - 1/\|\bs \mu\|)\bs \mu$ unless $y_i\bs x_i = (1 - 1/\|\bs \mu\|)\bs \mu$ for all $i$.
+We also note that condition (ii) of Theorem~\ref{thm:noiseless-main} does not appear in previous work although the noiseless case has been relatively well studied compared to the noisy case.
+Moreover, the proof of the expansion~\eqref{eq:noiseless-mmc-bound-sketch} in this regime is based on a purely geometric argument that is different from arguments in the existing literature; see Section~\ref{sec:proofgennoiselessthm(ii)}.

 In summary, from Lemma~\ref{testerror} and the bounds \eqref{eq:noiseless-mmc-bound-sketch}, \eqref{eq:noisy-mmc-bound-sketch}, we obtain the bounds in Theorem~\ref{thm:noiseless-main} and Theorem~\ref{detail-noisy-main-1-simple}.